JeyBySy/MapaManiaPH/README.md

 ### 🎮 Game Modes

 - **🇵🇭 Quick Start**
+Start by guessing the province, then move on to identifying its cities or municipalities.
-  Guess the province first then proceed to guess it's city/municipal.
-Type the name of the province and the highlighted province. ex. ( B _ _ A _ _ A S ).
-Total of 11 question (1 province, 10 cities/municipal)
+Type the name of the highlighted province (e.g., B _ _ A _ _ A S).
+You’ll answer a total of 11 questions — 1 for the province and 10 for its cities or municipalities.
+There’s no limit on mistakes, so take your time and have fun!

 - **🌍 Explore Map**
+Dive into the interactive map and select any province to explore its cities and municipalities.
+This is where you review, inspect, and familiarize yourself with different areas—perfect for brushing up before playing the guessing game.

 - **⏱️ Challenge Mode**
-  Has 3 lives.
-Guess every location without losing all lives
+Test your knowledge under pressure!
+You have 3 lives to guess each location correctly.
+One wrong answer costs a life—lose them all, and it’s game over.
+Can you make it to the end?

 - **🔥 Multiplayer** *Experimental with realtime feature*

 ---